parlaynu/studio-aws-batch/README.md

 # AWS Batch Cluster

-This repository builds an [AWS Batch](https://aws.amazon.com/batch/) cluster and supporting infrastructure and tooling.
+This repository builds an [AWS Batch](https://aws.amazon.com/batch/) cluster.
+There is a lot to get AWS Batch to the point where all the components are in place and it's ready to do real work.
+Thus project builds the supporting infrastructure and provides some tools to ease the process of getting started.

 The default setup builds a demo or development cluster.
 This is a minimal setup to test the system.
 There are configuration options for more advanced, production ready configurations which are described in the